How to URL encode — step by step

 - Pick a mode — Encode or Decode.

-- Pick a variant that matches your target: query value, full URL, RFC 3986 strict, or form data.
+- Pick a variant that matches your target: query value (

-- Click Copy to copy the output.
-Swap moves the output back into the input and flips the mode for round-trip checks.
+- Use Swap to flip the output back into the input and reverse the mode — handy for round-trip checks to confirm the original string is recovered.

 Which variant should I use?

-This is the question that trips up 90% of developers — and picking the wrong variant causes half the "mystery" URL bugs in production.
+Picking the wrong variant causes half the "mystery" URL bugs in production.
+Here's the decision guide:

 encodeURIComponent (default) — for a single value